woodwardem/reading-notes/react-directory.md

     - npx create-react-app name-my-app

 4. What does create-react-app do?
-    - a way to start making a react app.
+    - a way to start making a react app and learning react.
 Lets you start building a single app application in react.
+Sets up an envioronemnt with the latest JS updates.

 5. What does npx stand for?
     - Node Package Extecutor